 What to expect from your doctor

-- How severe are your symptoms?
-Are you able to keep food down?
+- How bad are your symptoms?
+Can you keep food down?

 - Do you notice certain triggers for your nausea or vomiting?

-- Do you experience your symptoms at certain times during the day or all the time?
+- Do your symptoms occur at certain times of the day or all the time?

 - Does anything make you feel better?